pkunick/cytu.be-policies/privacy.md

   * If you provide an email address at registration, it will be stored in order to send you a recovery link should you ever forget your password.
 Email addresses are kept private and are not sold or subscribed to any mailing list.
-Providing an email address is optional, and you can remove it at any time by setting it to blank (note that this will make your account unrecoverable if you forget the password).
+Providing an email address is required.
   * If you provide a profile image and/or profile text, it will be stored in the database and displayed publicly to any user in the same channel as you.
     Anything in your profile is considered public information, so don't put sensitive information in it.
 Providing a profile is optional, and you can clear out your profile at any time.
+  * Any cryptocurrency address (i.e. ETH) entered in the 'tip host' button will be stored.
   * The date and time that your registration was processed is recorded.

 ## Cookies

-CyTube uses cookies to store certain information in your browser:
+Mimic uses cookies to store certain information in your browser:

-  * When you log in, a session ID is stored so that CyTube is able to identify you on future visits.
+  * When you log in, a session ID is stored so that Mimic is able to identify you on future visits.
-  * Your preferred theme is stored so that pages on CyTube will display using that theme.
+  * Your preferred theme is stored so that pages on Mimic will display using that theme.
   * If your browser does not support HTML5 localStorage, cookies are used to store your site preferences (such as preferred layout, preferred quality,